 A dental implant is one of the most permanent forms of restorative dentistry and can be used to restore a single tooth or several teeth.
 Dental implants involve the placement of a surgical grade titanium post directly into your jawbone by one of the doctor’s trusted specialists.
 As the bone bonds to the post, it forms a secure foundation for the attachment of a crown or a prosthetic tooth that is custom created especially for you.
 Dental implants are sometimes used instead of bridges to maintain the integrity of the teeth on either side of the gap.
 For more information about dental implants in Honolulu Hawaii contact Dr Adachi today.

-While typical dentures shift and require the use of denture adhesives to keep them in place, implants fit solidly, reducing the problems associated with traditional dentures such as gum sores, difficulty speaking, and difficulty chewing.
-Implant-supported dentures (compared to traditional dentures) distribute your biting pressure more like natural teeth, stimulating the supportive structures of your teeth and preventing the bone and soft tissues from shrinking away.
+While typical dentures shift and require the use of denture adhesives to keep them in place, implants fit solidly and reducing the problems associated with traditional dentures such as gum sores, difficulty speaking, and difficulty chewing.
+Implant-supported dentures (opposites to traditional dentures) distribute your biting pressure more like natural teeth, stimulating the supportive structures of your teeth and preventing the bone and soft tissues from shrinking away.
 You can replace an entire set of teeth with beautiful, natural-looking implants.

 Your teeth undergo a tremendous amount of wear and tear during your lifetime.
 Teeth may show this wear in a variety of ways, including discoloration, chipping, and cracking.
 Crowns restore your teeth and your smile to look brilliant once again.
 Porcelain crowns can be made out of porcelain pressed to metal or from porcelain throughout and can be shaded to match your other teeth.
 Crowns made of precious metal are also an option.
 After some tooth preparation, crowns are specially fitted to give you back the look and functionality of your smile.
 If you have pain when chewing or if you are experiencing temperature sensitivity, ask Dr. Adachi if crowns are right for you.